How To Add Google Analytics To WordPress?

 First of all, you need to visit Google Analytics and sign up with your Google account.

-create Google Analytics account
+create account google analytics

 Fill up your account name (anything you want) then click all the checkboxes and be done.